CLC3-GitFlow/CLC3-GitFlow/Usecases/Usecase6.md

 .. and **YOUR GITHUB TOKEN** in the Value field

 ## How to start the workflow
 Create a Pull-Request with changes to merge into the master branch.
-After creating the Pull-Request the workflow will start automatically.
+After creating the Pull-Request the workflow will start automatically and you can see the result in the README.md file.